nrfconnect/sdk-nrf-bm/samples/subsys/storage/bm_storage/README.rst

 *****************

 By default, the sample uses the SoftDevice storage backend.
-To build the sample for the RRAM backend, you can use the :file:`storage-rram.conf` Kconfig fragment.
+To build the sample for the RRAM backend, you can use the :file:`backend-rram.conf` Kconfig fragment.
 To configure it for this sample, follow the steps outlined in the `Configuring and building the sample`_ section.

 Building and running